dee-raj/open-door/Readme.md

 ├── package.json            # Project metadata and dependencies
 ├── tsconfig.json           # TypeScript configuration
 └── Readme.md               # Project documentation

-This format focuses only on the project structure, as per your request.
-Let me know if you need any more changes or additions!
 ```

 ## Technologies Used